The Johnson County Board of Commissioners approved the sale of two surplus ambulances on March 29.

 “In the case of the JCCC (sale) the public benefit to the college outweighs the possible financial gain,” McFarlane said.

-In other business, the board approved the purchase of 20 replacement vehicles for the Johnson County Sheriff’s Office for $432,110.
+In other business, the board approved the purchase of 20 replacement vehicles for the Johnson County Sheriff’s Office at a cost of $432,110.

 The purchases represent about 10 percent of the department’s 200-vehicle fleet.